sherzberg/quicksync/README.rst

 Usage
 =====

-Create a file called folders-to-sync.qs with these contents:
+Create a file called ~/folders-to-sync.qs with these contents:

 ::